ansible-middleware/crossdc-rhsso-workshop/instructions/09-testing.md

 ```

-This task requires a file validate.yml, so let's create this file in the same level as jboss.yml.
+This task requires a file `validate.yml,` so let's create it in the `playbooks` directory.
 Paste the following into validate.yml:

 ```
 ---
 TODO
 ```

-To verify reliability, we will first terminate one DataGrid and one Single Sign-On instance, then check the authorization frontend URL is still available.
+To verify reliability, we will first terminate one Data Grid and one Single Sign-On instance, then check the authorization frontend URL is still available.

 ```
 ---